veritaspoutine/thoughts/vpn/openvpn_vs_wireguard.md

 * Availability - Failover mechanism
 * Management - Directory integration

-Each protocol gets 1 point for winning a category.
+Each protocol gets 1 point for winning or meeting a category.

 |                               |                                  OpenVPN                                 |     Wireguard     |
 |-------------------------------|:------------------------------------------------------------------------:|:-----------------:|